The entrepreneurial mindset; how can you develop it?

-Why do you need to have an entrepreneurial mindset?
+Why is it important to develop an entrepreneurial mindset?
 The economy and the customers’ needs are constantly changing.
 New opportunities and challenges are constantly emerging, and you have to deal with them.

 People with a particular entrepreneurial mindset could excel in one business.
 But be a disaster for another company.

 In this blog, we will discuss 3 typical entrepreneurial mindset examples.
 What are their pros and cons?
-And, can they adopt an entrepreneurial mindset; Grow or go?
+And, can they develop an entrepreneurial mindset?
+Grow one or go (doing something else).

 Table of content

 - Entrepreneurial profile 1.
 The inventor who better not start a company

 - Profile 2.
 The self-employed pedicure who didn’t get off her feet

 - Entrepreneurial mindset 3. the ignorant business coach.